Kinto/kinto-http.py/README.rst

 Rather than issuing a request for each and every operation, it is possible to batch the requests.
 The client will then issue as little requests as possible.

-Currently, batching operations only support write operations, so it is not possible to do the retrieval of information inside a batch.
+Currently, batching operations only supports write operations, so it is not possible to do the retrieval of information inside a batch.

-It is possible to do batch requests using a python context manager:
+It is possible to do batch requests using a Python context manager (``with``):

 .. code-block:: python

   with client.batch() as batch:
       for idx in range(0,100):
           batch.update_record(data={'id': idx})

+A batch object shares the same methods as another client.

 Run tests